openSUSE/news-o-o/_posts/2010-10-30-opensuse-weekly-news-issue-147-is-out.markdown

-"Beside many other amazing things which happened at the openSUSE Conference 2010, Stefan Schäfer gave a talk about his project called Invis Server.
+"Beside many other amazing things which happened at the openSUSE Conference 2010, Stefan SchÃ¤fer gave a talk about his project called Invis Server.
 It is a very specific server solution for the small and medium business, based on the openSUSE distribution.
 The Invis Server is perfect software for all production installations in small business use cases, also to be maintained by consultants in that space.